 We Just Got an AAC Device… Now What?
 (Part 2 of 3) - The First Thing Parents Should Learn About AAC

-So…what's next?
-This concept always throws families a bit.
-But you are not waiting for your child to use their AAC device.
+You are not waiting for your child to use their AAC device.
 You are going to use it.

 Modeling (also called Aided Language Stimulation) means you point to words on your child's AAC system while you speak during everyday life.